 There may be a clause within your contract that precludes you from bringing a claim for that wrong.
 For instance, you might have agreed to an exclusion clause in your contract, which explicitly states that you cannot hold the other party liable for that wrong.

 Other times, there may be legislation that would preclude you from bringing a claim.

 This is an important question.
 Sometimes, despite having a legal claim for which you are likely to be compensated, the compensation you would be entitled to may be minimal.

-The compensation you may be entitled to might be less than the legal fees you will have to dish out for your lawyer.
+The compensation you may be entitled to might be less than the legal fees you will have to dish out to your lawyer.
 If this is the case, you might have to reconsider your decision to take legal action.
 Asking your lawyer this question therefore can help you avoid this from happening.

 Often, disputes end up being resolved through negotiation.
-Instead of suing the other party, the parties negotiate and agree on a fee to be paid by the wrongdoer to the innocent party.
+Instead of using the other party, the parties negotiate and agree on a fee to be paid by the wrongdoer to the innocent party.
 In turn, the other party agrees to waive any claims associated with the dispute.

 Settlement is often preferable to litigation as litigation is stressful, time-consuming, and costly.

-Settlement requires the execution of a settlement agreement – a legally binding agreement that ensures the final settlement of the claims one party has against the other.
+The settlement requires the execution of a settlement agreement – a legally binding agreement that ensures the final settlement of the claims one party has against the other.

 If you think settlement agreements might be more suitable for your business, you can learn more about them here.